SpiderMultusConfig

 Here is an example of creating Macvlan SpiderMultusConfig configurations:

-is used as the master interface parameter.
+- master: ens192is used as the master interface parameter.

 MACVLAN_MASTER_INTERFACE="ens192"